 Regenerative Landscape Design - Online Interactive Course

-We're super excited about running the course and look forward to providing you with the confidence, inspiration, and opportunity to design, build and manage regenerative landscapes, gardens, and farms that produce food and other resources for humans while enhancing biodiversity.
+Want to learn how to design, build and manage regenerative landscapes?
+Join us on our Regenerative Landscape Design - Online Interactive Course.
+We look forward to providing you with the confidence, inspiration, and opportunity to design, build and manage regenerative landscapes, gardens, and farms that produce food and other resources for humans while enhancing biodiversity.

-You can find out all about the course here and right now we have a 20% discount on the full enrollment fees.
-Just use the promo code RLD2023 in the section of the registration form to receive your discount.
+You can find the course details here and at the moment we have a $350 ( 20%) discount for full enrollment to the course.
+Just use RLD2024 in the promo code section of the registration form to receive your discount.

 Cultivars/Varieties